 Go Scuba Diving

-While Colombo may be best known for its urban charm and colonial heritage, the waters just off its coast hide a vibrant underwater world perfect for scuba diving enthusiasts.
-The warm waters of the Indian Ocean offer good visibility during the dry months from November to April and a variety of dive sites that cater to both beginners and experienced divers.
+Colombo’s coast hides a vibrant underwater world perfect for scuba diving.
+The Indian Ocean’s warm waters offer good visibility from November to April.
+Moreover, a variety of dive sites cater to both beginners and experienced divers.

 Shop for Souvenirs at Old Dutch Hospital

-In 2011, the building underwent extensive restoration and was transformed into the Dutch Hospital Shopping Precinct, a vibrant hub for shopping, dining, and entertainment.
-There are now a variety of upscale boutiques, souvenir shops, and art galleries that showcase local craftsmanship and contemporary designs, making it truly one of the most unique shopping districts you will ever visit!
+In 2011, the building was restored and transformed into a shopping precinct.
+Today, it is a vibrant hub for shopping, dining, and entertainment.
+You can find upscale boutiques, souvenir shops, and art galleries that showcase local craftsmanship.
+This makes it a truly unique shopping district.

 Enjoy a Heritage Walk Around Colombo Fort

-Colombo Fort, the historic quarter of the city, offers travelers a fascinating journey through time.
-Once a fortified base of the Portuguese in the 16th century, and later expanded by the Dutch and then the British, Colombo Fort is now a vibrant mix of colonial architecture, and modern commerce and cultural landmarks.
+Colombo Fort, the city’s historic quarter, offers a fascinating journey through time.
+The Portuguese first built a fortified base here in the 16th century.
+Later, the Dutch and British expanded it.
+Now, Colombo Fort is a vibrant mix of colonial architecture and modern commerce.

 Looking for more inspiration for your Colombo itinerary?
 Here is our guide to 50 places to visit in Colombo!